JeanMarcGaller/agentic_ai_evaluation/README.md

 It compares the quality of initial and revised answers using LLM as a Judge evaluators.

-It is recommended to use your own questions, see: data/my_questions.json, and use LangSmith tracing.
+**Recommendation:** Use your own questions, see: data/my_questions.json, and use LangSmith for tracing.

-One run of 10 questions with 2 models takes around 35 minutes and costs around $0.16.
+**Note:** One run of 10 questions with 2 models takes around 35 minutes and costs around $0.20.

 ---